 The following rules apply to all university employees with Banner access:

-- Individuals who have been granted access to any Banner will be assigned a username and password.
-Passwords are to be kept confidential and are not be shared or given to anyone, including supervisors, co-workers, student employees, or friends.
-It is the responsibility of each employee to keep his/her password confidential and to change passwords whenever he/she feels someone else may have obtained access to it.
+- Individuals granted access to any Banner screens will be assigned a username and password.
+Passwords must be kept confidential and not shared or given to anyone, including supervisors, co-workers, student employees, or friends.
+It is the responsibility of each employee to keep his/her password confidential and change passwords whenever he/she feels someone else may have access it.

 - Employees shall use their own username for all transactions.
 If access to additional forms is needed, requests should be made through your departmental supervisor to the data custodian of the module you need access to.
 Each employee given a username is held responsible for any data input or retrieved using that username.

-- All employees of Eastern Washington University (administrative, academic, staff and students) are required to abide by the policies governing review and release of student education records.
-The Family Education Rights and Privacy Act (FERPA) of 1974 mandates that information contained in a student’s education record must be kept confidential and outlines the procedures for review, release and access of such information.
+- All employees of Eastern Washington University (administrative, academic, staff, and students) must abide by the policies governing the review and release of student education records.
+The Family Education Rights and Privacy Act (FERPA) of 1974 mandates that information in a student’s education record must be confidential and outlines the procedures for review, release, and access of such information.

-Approval for access to the Student information System (Banner) will be granted to those individuals who have been determined to have a legitimate educational interest in the data by the data custodian of the Student module.
-Individuals who have been granted access to student data must understand and accept the responsibility of working with confidential student records.
+Approval for access to the Student Information System (Banner) will be granted to those individuals who have been determined to have a legitimate educational interest in the data by the data custodian of the Student module.
+Individuals granted access to student data must understand and accept the responsibility of working with confidential student records.

 A complete policy statement on the Eastern implementation of FERPA guidelines can be found in the Records & Registration Office.
 In part, the policy states that officials of the University may be given access to student education records on a “need-to-know” basis and that such access must be limited to job-related, legitimate educational interests.
-The information contained in a student’s education record shall not be released to a third party without written consent of the student.
+The information contained in a student’s education record shall not be released to a third party without the student's written consent.
 Such requests for information should be referred to the Records & Registration Office.

 Examples of inappropriate use of student records are: